A decision-theoretic approach for segmental classification: Introduction

 \section{Introduction}

-This paper is concerned with statistical methods for the analysis of linear sequence data using Hidden Markov Models (HMMs) where the task is to segment and classify the data according to the underlying hidden state sequence.
-Such analysis is commonplace in the empirical sciences including genomics \citep{Day2007,Majoros2004b,Su2008}, finance \citep{Chopin2004,Crowder2005,Rossi2006,Banachewicz2008} and speech processing \citep{Chien2005,Yan2007,Weiss2008}.
+This paper is concerned with statistical methods for the segmental analysis of linear sequence data where the task is to segment and classify data according to an unobserved discrete state sequence.
+Such analysis is commonplace in the empirical sciences including genomics [\citet{Day2007,Majoros2004b,Su2008}], finance [\citet {Chopin2004,Crowder2005,Rossi2006,Banachewicz2008}] and speech processing [\citet{Chien2005,Yan2007,Weiss2008}].
 In particular, we are interested in answering the question: given data $y$ and a statistical model $\pi(x,y)$ of the hidden states $x$, what shall we report as the prediction $\hat{x}$?
-Furthermore, if we are interested in departures from a particular null state, how can we calibrate the predictions such that they achieve given frequentist performance measures such as the rate of false positive classification errors.

-In this paper we formalise the problem within a Bayesian decision theoretic framework.
-Traditional approaches, such as reporting the most probable state sequence or the most probable set of marginal predictions, is equivalent to assuming particular loss functions that maybe inappropriate for segmental analysis of linear sequence data and can lead to unfavourable outcomes.
-Following this, we propose a new class of Markov loss function that penalises the misclassification of state occupancy \emph{and} transitions which are errors of direct relevance in many segmental classification problems.
-Under the Markov loss function, the state sequence with minimum expected loss (or maximum expected utility) can be enumerated using dynamic programming methods and can provide a simple, yet effective means of extending many existing statistical models of linear sequence data.
+In this paper we formalise the segmental classification problem within a Bayesian decision theoretic framework.
+We propose a new class of Markov loss function that penalises the misclassification of state occupancy \emph{and} transitions which are errors of direct relevance in many segmental classification problems.
+Under the Markov loss function, the state sequence with minimum expected loss (or maximum expected utility) can be enumerated using dynamic programming methods and can provide a simple, yet effective, means of reporting for many pre-existing statistical models of linear sequence data.

-As a motivating example throughout the paper, we shall consider the problem of identifying from DNA copy number variation using array comparative genomic hybridisation (aCGH) or single nucleotide polymorphism (SNP) genotyping data \citep{Redon2006,Colella2007,Scherer2007}.
-Although all we present here is generic to any segmentation problem involving linear sequence data.
+Note that throughout we will make a clear distinction between the \emph {modeling} task, which involves designing and fitting the best possible statistical model for $\pi(x,y)$, and the \emph{prediction} task, that we address here, which involves finding a procedure to obtain a segmental prediction upon which actions are taken.